• Home

 Climbing Tofana di Mezzo by Ferrata Lamon

-Assuming that you do not plan using the lift, you can get to Tofana di Mezzo summit from at least three sides by climbing one of its ferratas.
+Assuming that you do not plan to use the lift, you can reach the summit of Tofana di Mezzo from at least three sides by climbing one of its ferratas.

-Ferrata Lamon is the easiest but it implies getting to the summit of Tofana di Dentro first.
+Ferrata Lamon is the easiest, but it requires reaching the summit of Tofana di Dentro first.
 This makes it a very long and demanding tour.
-You are above 3000 meters of elevation all the time.
-However, you will have two summits on a single day, plus an incredible WWI bivouac will be on your way up.
+You are above 3000 meters of elevation for most of the route.
+However, you will have two summits in a single day, and an incredible WWI bivouac lies on your way up.

 Climbing Tofana di Mezzo by Ferrata Lamon top picture.